qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/translate.rst

 The QGIS interface is natively programmed in English.
 However, at this moment over fourthy other languages are already available.

-To start QGIS with the appropriate localization, run qgis with the option ``--lang=<language code>`` or change localization in QGIS under :menuselection:`Settings -> Options -> Locale`.
+To start QGIS with the appropriate localization, run ``qgis --lang <language code>`` in command line or change localization in QGIS under :menuselection:`Settings -> Options -> Locale` menu.

 If you want to find out if your language is already present in QGIS Applications or who is currently working on your language you have to take a look in the